About the Georgia Clean Marina Program

 - Apply to be considered for certification.

-- We will provide an open application period once a year with a form to fill out.
-This is posted below, and GAMBA will also send out an email with an inquiry form.
+- There will be an open application period once a year with a form to fill out and submit to program partners.
+This is posted below, and partners will also send out an email with an inquiry form.

-- A Clean Marina committee member will conduct a site visit to verify that the checklist items have been met.
+- Clean Marina Committee members will conduct a site visit to verify that the checklist items have been met throughout April and May 2024.

 - Certification and award recognition.

-- Once certified, the marina will be presented with a Georgia Clean Marina flag and sign at a ceremony at the marina.
-We will also host an annual awards ceremony to recognize all marinas that have been certified that year.
+- Once certified, the marina will be presented with a Georgia Clean Marina flag and certificate at a ceremony at the marina.

 - If marina ownership or management changes, that marina must inform the committee.
 The committee will then assign an introductory Clean Marina Program training to the new staff.